You’d be forgiven to assume that they got collective amnesia.

 Suddenly, contrapposto has been thrown out the window along with proportion, naturalism, and generally the Greco-Roman aesthetic sensibility.
 They’ve started using purple rock for god’s sake.

-This shift in style has birthed a thousand theories and a thousand rebuttals of those theories.
+This shift in style has birthed a thousand theories.

 The stock answer, long trotted out in Art History textbooks, was that the knowledge of the Greeks and Roman was lost.
 There was a regression in artistic skill and ability.
 The sculptors of Western civilization got collective amnesia and couldn’t remember their first names let alone how to carve realistic bodies out of marble.